 Mollusks live in water.
 Familiar ones include clams, oysters, mussels, scallops, squid, octopi, and snails.
 Most species are marine, but a few live in freshwater, like the snails and slugs.

-Besides a shell, these animals all have a common body plan with a few basic sections: a foot, a visceral mass, a mantle, and a mantle cavity.
+Besides a shell, these animals all have a common body plan with a few basic parts: a foot, a visceral mass, a mantle, and a mantle cavity.
 The foot is one big muscular part on the bottom of the animal.
 The name gives it away; it is generally used for movement.
-The visceral mass has most of the organs and the head.
-(Viscera is Latin for internal organs.)
+The visceral mass has most of the organs and the head. ("Viscera" is Latin for "internal organs.")
 The mantle is the tissue above the visceral mass and it secretes the shell.
 There is a space under the mantle called the mantle cavity (that's an easy one at least).
 This space has gills for breathing and doubles as the end of the digestive system.

 Mollusks have an open circulatory system.
 This means it has no blood vessels.
 Nada.
 Instead of flowing through vessels, fluid carrying food and oxygen moves around the visceral mass, which holds most of the internal organs.
 Each organ is floating in its food and oxygen source instead of having it delivered through vessels.
 Gills take oxygen from water, which then goes into the internal fluid.
 Wastes are filtered back out through the mantle cavity by organs that function like little kidneys.

-It might be hard to tell sometimes, but mollusks usually have a head and a nervous system centered in the head.
+It might be hard to tell sometimes, but mollusks usually have a head with a nervous system rattling around in there.
 Nerve cords run to key areas like the internal organs and the foot.
 The head has sensory organs: eyes to see and tentacles to sense chemicals and move.

 They have a mouth, too.
 Mollusks eat by scraping.
 They use a radula, which is a long organ covered with little structures similar to teeth.
 The radula is pulled across a surface to remove anything edible.
 It isn't the most precise way to get food, but mollusks are apparently not very picky.

 Mollusks reproduce sexually.
 Some species are hermaphrodites and some have separate genders.
-Most mollusks go through a few different forms as they grow, starting as little swimming larvae called trochophores that will eventually sink to the floor and change into the adult form.
+Most mollusks go through a few different forms as they grow, starting as little swimming larvae called trochophores that will eventually sink to the floor and morph into the adult form.
 Little squid and octopus, however, come out as miniature adults.
+Can you say, "adorable?"

-There are eight classes of mollusks, and we'll cover four examples here: Gastropoda (garden snails and slugs), Bivalvia (clams, oysters, mussels), Polyplacophora (chitons) and Cephalopoda (squids and octopuses).
+There are eight classes of mollusks, and we'll cover four examples here: Gastropoda (garden snails and slugs), Bivalvia (clams, oysters, and mussels), Polyplacophora (chitons), and Cephalopoda (squids and octopuses).

 Polyplacophora are also called chitons.
 Chitons live in tidal areas of the ocean and eat by scraping algae off rocks.
 They are oval-shaped with a shell made of eight overlapping plates.
 They look a little like an oval, armored space ship.

-Squids, octopi, cuttlefish, and nautiluses are mollusks in the class Cephalopoda, which means"head feet."
-The "head feet" are tentacles.
-The tentacles are highly modified from the basic mollusk foot.
+Squids, octopi, cuttlefish, and nautiluses are mollusks in the class Cephalopoda, which means, "head feet."
+The tentacles (which are attached to the head…hence the name) are highly modified from the basic mollusk foot.
 They surround the mouth, which looks like a beak.

 Cephalopods are hunters—highly effective carnivores designed for capturing prey.
 They use tentacles for swimming and for moving along the ocean floor.
 The tentacles are covered with suckers on the bottom side.
-They are used to catch and pull prey into the octopus' beaked mouth.
-The sand creature in Return of the Jedi is kind of like a buried octopus on steroids.
+They're used to catch and pull prey into the octopus' beaked mouth (om nom nom and all that).

-These are not slow mollusks.
+These aren't slow mollusks.
 Cephalopods can put on a big burst of speed by taking water into the mantle cavity and pushing it out for a little jet propulsion.
 They sort of spit themselves forward.
-Since they are moving so fast, it is good that they also have eyes and other sense organs that give them the ability to detect sound and changes in gravity.
-Wasting time and energy slamming into rocks or the ground would not exactly help their hunting prospects.
+Since they move so fast, it's good that they also have eyes and other sense organs that give them the ability to detect light and sound.
+Wasting time and energy slamming into rocks or the ground wouldn't exactly help their hunting prospects.